kangasta/two-to-seven-triple-draw/README.md

 ## Documentation

-This package provides two classes: Card and Hand.
-Card class implements logic for comparing and handling cards, which are passed around as integers.
+This package provides three classes: Card, Deck and Hand.
+Card class implements logic for comparing and handling cards, which are passed around as Cards.
+Deck class provides an implementation to generate shuffled or unshuffled array of cards.
 Hand class implements logit for comparing and solving poker hands, which are created from arrays of integers.

+All of the classed provide a static method `fromJSON(...)` which allows regenerating an instance of a respective class.

 ### Card

-Card provides gettes for the suit and value of the card as well as static methods `Card.getSuit(num)`, `Card.getValue(num)`, and `Card.compare(cardA, cardB)`.
+Card provides getters for the suit and value of the card as well as static methods `Card.getSuit(num)`, `Card.getValue(num)`, and `Card.compare(cardA, cardB)`.
 The `Card.compare(...)` method can be used to sort cards from high to low.

 Cards are passed around as Cards.
 The suit of the cards is defined as `Math.floor(num/13) % 4`.
 The output integer maps to card suit as: